 Does secondary air pump affect performance?

-Signs of a Failing Secondary Air Pump
+How Does a Secondary Air Pump Affect Performance?

 How important is a secondary air pump?